 Staff must wash their hands and wear gloves when preparing or serving food.

-To ensure that we are helping the children to keep themselves safe, we introduce hygiene rules are soon as they are able to understand them; we therefore teach the children the importance of washing hands before meals and after using the toilet and not eating food that has fallen on the floor!
-This limits the risks of cross contamination, infection or food poisoning (see Hygiene & Infection Control Policy).
+To ensure that we are helping the children to keep themselves safe, we introduce hygiene rules as soon as they are able to understand them; we therefore teach the children the importance of washing hands before meals and after using the toilet and not eating food that has fallen on the floor!
+This limits the risks of cross- contamination, infection or food poisoning (see Hygiene & Infection Control Policy).

 It is just as crucial that children understand the importance of not eating from each other’s plates, as they may not understand the implications of food allergies.

 For health and safety reasons, the tables are wiped down prior to serving food.
 The children must be seated when eating, the staff sit with the children to ensure this and to help promote social skills by having shared discussions amongst the children.
 Children will not be left unattended whilst eating.
 Food which can be seen as choking hazards such as grapes, apples, oranges, bananas etc., are cut in small pieces.
 Some children put a lot of food in their mouth at once or eat quickly which is discouraged.

 The Cook and the staff that handle the food have all undergone food hygiene training and will continue to discuss food safety issues at staff meetings.

 We enjoy helping the children to celebrate their birthdays at the nursery by sharing their day with their peers and the staff.
 Parents are welcome to bring in a shop-bought cake (so we can see the ingredients used), other party foods are allowed as we see this as a special treat for the children.
 We respect parents’ wishes if their children are not allowed to join in the parties for religious reasons.
 We inform parents that nuts are not allowed to be brought in as part of the party foods, as we have children with peanut and nut allergies.